Sugar paste: Production

+Gum paste

+Gum paste (also known as flower paste) is a firmer variant of sugar paste made with added gums such as tylose (CMC) or gum tragacanth.
+These ingredients allow it to dry faster and harder than standard sugar paste, making it suitable for fine decorations such as flowers, figurines, and detailed sculpting.
+In contrast, sugar paste (rolled fondant) stays softer and is typically used for covering cakes rather than creating thin, freestanding decorations.

 History

 Evidence for the use of sugar paste in various settings dates back to at least the 16th century.

 The first sweets to go into the first Christmas crackers were made from sugar paste, and would be stamped with words and short phrases.